OUR HOME FOR LGBT ART AND HISTORIC EPHEMERA

 For decades, Michael Dym, head auctioneer at Vallots, has been a champion of queer art, with a particular focus on homoerotic works that explore the intersections of sexuality, identity, and desire.
 He often reflects on a pivotal moment, when he realised that the emerging market of queer art could see a forthcoming boom as a thriving collector base:

 Vallots now holds auction sales exclusively focused on queer homoerotic art, ephemera, and historical cultural objects.
-In 2024 Vallots officially named these sales VALLOTS/AFTER DARK, in an ode to the queer nightlife events so many of the pieces in our sales are inspired by and we started holding the auctions in the evening.
+In 2024 Vallots officially named these sales VALLOTS/AFTER DARK, in an ode to the queer nightlife events so many of the pieces in our catalogs are inspired by.
+We also started holding the auctions in the evening.